 A stock assessment is conducted annually.
-The latest stock assessment was undertaken in May 2020 by the Working Group on Baltic Sea Fisheries (WGBFAS) (ICES, 2020d).
-It includes commercial catches from international landings.
-Discarding is considered to be negligible.
+The latest stock assessment was undertaken in May 2021 by the Working Group on Baltic Sea Fisheries (WGBFAS) (ICES, 2021c).
+It includes commercial catches from international catches.
+Discard data have not generally been available for inclusion in stock assessments, although discards are estimated to be negligible.
+It is expected that misreporting of catches occurs, as estimates of species composition of clupeid catches are imprecise in some mixed pelagic fisheries.
+This is taken into account when assessing sprat stocks (ICES, 2018).

-Biological information used in the assessment includes natural mortalities from the SMS multispecies model and stock abundance estimates from the BIAS survey (ICES, 2020d).
+Biological information used in the assessment includes stock abundance estimates from the BASS and BIAS surveys and natural mortalities from the SMS multispecies model until 2018, 2019 =2018, 2020 from regression with eastern Baltic cod biomass of individuals ≥ 20 cm and (ICES, 2021c).
 Clause A2.1 is met.